Thecodebarbie/TCB-Portfolio/README.md

 ## Deployment

-The application is deployed using [Github Pages](https://github.com/Thecodebarbie/CHL2-Portfolio)
+The application is deployed using [Github Pages](https://thecodebarbie.github.io/TCB-Portfolio/)

-The GitHub repository for this project is available [here](https://github.com/Thecodebarbie).
+The GitHub repository for this project is available [here](https://github.com/Thecodebarbie/TCB-Portfolio).

+** Be sure to deploy the site using Chrome, Brave Mozilla.
+Safari will not safely deploy this application. **

 ## Features